 By Spc.
 Liane SchmersahlAugust 29, 2017

-Soldiers from the 77th Sustainment Brigade, a reserve unit based out of Fort Dix, New Jersey, joined the 10th Mountain Division (Light Infantry) Sustainment Brigade Muleskinners for "Objective Whitney," a simulated training exercise at Fort Drum's Division Hill, as part of its annual training in late August.
+Soldiers from the 77th Sustainment Brigade, a reserve unit based out of Fort Dix, New Jersey, joined the 10th Mountain Division (LI) Sustainment Brigade Muleskinners for "Objective Whitney," a simulated training exercise at Fort Drum's Division Hill, as part of its annual training in late August.

-Thirty-two Soldiers from the 77th's "Liberty Warriors" supported the training in various support operations functions, from general supply to maintenance to mobility.
+Thirty-two Soldiers from the 77th Sustainment Brigade traveled to Fort Drum to participate in the exercise, which used the Command Post of the Future (CPOF) to create a warfighting simulation.
+The 77th's "Liberty Warriors" supported the training in various support operations functions, from general supply to maintenance to mobility.

 The exercise ran from August 21 to 26 and required the sustainment brigades to support fictional units operating in a fictional deployed environment.
-The sustainers used military systems known as the Command Post of the Future (CPOF), to react to real-life support demands they might encounter during an overseas deployment, from coordinating ammunition requirements to responding to supply convoy attacks that compromise the warfighters' ability to accomplish the mission.
+The sustainers used CPOF to react to real-life support demands they might encounter during an overseas deployment, from coordinating ammunition requirements to responding to supply convoy attacks that compromise the warfighters' ability to accomplish the mission.

 "As a general supply Soldier, my role in this exercise is dealing with Class One supplies," said Spc.
 Amira Ferguson, who joined the 77th Sustainment Brigade in 2013.
 Ferguson described the different tasks she's required to complete in a given day, and emphasized the importance of providing supplies to sustain the fight no matter what.

 "We do everything on our end here to make sure everyone has what they need, but we also work closely with mobility; they're your best friend in dealing with supply because even though a convoy may get hit, the warfighter still has to be sustained," she said